Fall 2024 Capacity Building Grants Cycle

 Evaluation Criteria

-The Grants Review Committee used the following criteria when evaluating applications:
+The Grants Review Committee will use the following criteria when evaluating applications:

 Safety, Respect, and Equity